 - Living with a disability and waiting for SSI or SSDI benefits

-- Challenges you’ve encountered as an Oregon or Clark County, Wash., farmer
+- Challenges you’ve encountered as a Western Massachusetts resident and/or farmer

 - A time when cash assistance helped you get back on your feet